bockp/Edge-Detection-project/edge.md

 ## Benchmarking process

-*benchmark definition [^MCN1992] je trouve que des versions payantes de cet article / livre donc euhhh ?*
+*benchmark definition [^MCN1992] je trouve que des versions payantes de cet article/livre donc euhhh?-->Scihub*

 The performance and the efficiency of each edge detection function can be assessed through several parameters: the execution time necessary for the processing of an input image and the memory load corresponding to this opperation.